Project Engineer takes a hands-on approach to engineering tasks and is the most active executive at the working site.

 I will try to explain the main difference between different engineers in reference to project engineer

 Site Engineers Vs Project Engineer

 Site Engineer is responsible for a specific work such as sewerage engineer, bridge works engineer but Project engineer has the overall responsibility of the project.

-Site engineer’s main focus is the physical work and he/she is the technically strong personal at the site.
-Project Engineer’s main focus is on project objectives, work quality, budget and duration.
+Site engineer’s main focus is the physical work and he/she is the technically strong person at the site.
+Project Engineer’s main focus is on project objectives, work quality, budget, and duration.

 Site Engineer validated and make sure that actually work at the site is being done as per approved drawings.
 He is only responsible for engineering and technical activities at a site.

 Site Engineer’s role is limited and Project Engineer sees a wider picture.

 Superintendent Vs Project Engineer

 He/she is one who controls the short-term schedule at construction site instructed by the project engineer or the manager.
 He is 100% site personal.

 Planning Engineer Vs Project Engineer

 Planning Engineer prepares an appropriate plan and suggests appropriate tools for scheduling later on.
 He/she prepares the reporting templates that comply to tender or contract requirements.

 On the other hand, the project engineer is supervising the physical work on site.

 Project Manager Vs Project Engineer

 Project Manager is the person who has the project charter to utilize project resources and accountable for the success and failure of the project.
 He/she is responsible for every aspect of a project not limited to planning, execution, monitoring, controlling, and closure of the project.

 Project Engineer is responsible for short term schedules, pre-planning and resource forecasting for engineering and technical activities in the project.

 There is no comparison between these two.
 The project engineer is always reported to the project manager & follows instruction.
 Project Engineer is to liaise project Manager.